 6. Company culture can be just as important as the numbers

 You want to attract, hire, and retain great employees.
 It’s pretty obvious to anyone in this industry that it can be quite the challenge right now.
 You’re not alone.
-One of the polls shared at one of Park Industries’ Digital Stoneworking Expos recently shared that labor is the No. 1 business pain for countertop shop owners!
+One of the polls shared at one of Park Industries’ Digital Stoneworking Expos recently shared that labor is the number one business pain for countertop shop owners!

 One way you can attract better candidates is by putting more focus on your company’s culture.
 Carolina Custom Surfaces addresses culture on their performance reviews.
 Everyone’s fit for the culture is weighed as heavily as their performance on the key metrics in the business.